Balfour Beatty: Late payment

 In April 2019, Balfour Beatty was suspended from the UK Government's Prompt Payment Code, for failing to pay suppliers on time.
 It was reinstated around 10 months later.

-Military housing fraud
+Military housing

 In December 2021, Balfour Beatty Communities LLC, one of the largest providers of privatized military housing to the U.S. Armed Forces, pleaded guilty to one count of major fraud against the United States.
 The company was sentenced to pay over $33.6 million in criminal fines and over $31.8 million in restitution to the U.S. military, serve three years probation, and engage an independent compliance monitor for three years.
-The company lied about repairs made to housing for U.S. servicemembers and collected performance bonuses to which it was not entitled.
+A small number of company employees lied about repairs made to housing for U.S. service members which enabled the company to collect performance bonuses to which it was not entitled.

+In July 2026, the Daily Press reported that housing owned by Balfour Beatty on Joint Expeditionary Base Little Creek–Fort Story had unsafe levels of mold, leading to one family needing to move out of their home due to the negative health effects.
+Balfour Beatty denied that the home in question had any mold present, despite an independent investigator hired by the family finding unsafe levels of mold in the home.
+One member of the family visited the emergency room three times during the time she lived in the house.
+A maintenance request sent to Balfour Beatty for mold testing was not accepted.
+The family eventually needed to move into a trailer park, despite their entire military housing allowance continuing to go towards the house, which they no longer live in.